matteo-bruni/gi-stub-gen/README.md

 - dont like to pick the version at runtime for each library, just publish stubs for each version and install the needed one.
 - try to catch pydeprecation warnings for aliases and attributes and add to their docstring
 - try to add deprecated decorator to deprecated functions and methods
+- do not manually fix the generated stubs, try to improve the generator instead.
+- signal
+- gerror

 ### Why not from gir files?